Points-of-Tango/points-of-tango.github.io/events.md

  - Virtual Meeting Rooms (for online activities)
  - Location to find the specific activity as it can be different from the main event Location.
  - Booking details, such as price, currency and capacity of the activity.
- - Video Gallery, to promote the particular activity, it could be City Sightseen videos when adding a City tour activity or a tango performance video when adding classes or performances to expose the artists.
+ - Video Gallery, to promote the particular activity, it could be City Sightseeing videos when adding a City tour activity or a tango performance video when adding classes or performances to expose the artists.

 ### 3. Request Partners for classes/workshops

 When the event host classes/workshops, very often attendants ask organisers to be partnered on a particular class.
 When organisers enable this option, Points of Tango gives the option to the dancers to request for a partner on a particular class/workshop.
-Then the organiser, per each of the classes, matches the requests and notify the dancers.
+Then, per each of the classes, organisers would match the requests and notify the dancers easily using a tool in the plafmorm..
 This is a useful feature as it is a tool for organisers to manage all this request in a simple way.

 ### 4. Discussions

 Each event has a space where users can make questions/suggestions.
-Each post is public and owned by the user (similr to a posts on an particular Facebook event); Organises can add admin messages, which are shown differently and triggers a notification to users involved on the conversation but also they act as moderators to have rights to remove any offensive post.
+Each post is public and owned by the user (similar to a post on an particular Facebook event); Organises can add admin messages (which are shown differently and triggers a notification to users involved on the conversation) and also they act as moderators to have rights to remove any offensive post.
-Organisers can create different topics for users to post on the right channel depending on their needs, for instance Accommodation arragements, Taxis shares, Restaurant recommendations, etc. ***Max 3 topics per event, which can be extended under the Adds On seccion***
+Organisers may create different topics for users to post on the right channel depending on their needs, for instance Accommodation arragements, Taxis shares, Restaurant recommendations, etc. ***Max 3 topics per event, which can be extended under the Adds On seccion***

 ### 5. Covid Details

-Due to the current pandemic, different events require specific Covid conditions to be followed by the social dancers who attend.
+Due to the current pandemic, different events require specific Covid conditions to be followed by the social dancers who attend the event.
 Possible to request whether the dancer needs to have a full vaccination certificate or any proof of a negative test; also tell attendants if masks are mandatory or indicate the change partners policy; etc.

 ### 6. Show Room